naisofly/EQUITABLE/README.md

 ## Impact & Relevance

-- Addresses the significant need for women's empowerment in negotiation and leadership roles
+- Addresses the significant need for women's empowerment in negotiation and leadership roles.
-- Aligns with UN SDG 5 (Gender Equality) by promoting economic empowerment for women
+- Aligns with UN SDG 5 (Gender Equality) by promoting economic empowerment for women.
-- Potential to reduce the gender pay gap and increase women's representation in leadership positions
+- Potential to reduce the gender pay gap and increase women's representation in leadership positions.

 ## Innovation & Creativity

-- Leverages AI to create realistic, adaptive negotiation scenarios
+- Leverages AI to create realistic, adaptive negotiation scenarios.
-- Provides personalized feedback and strategic approaches tailored to each user's skill level
+- Provides personalized feedback and strategic approaches tailored to each user's skill level.
-- Combines speech recognition and natural language processing for an immersive experience
+- Combines speech recognition and natural language processing for an immersive experience.

 ## Functionality & Usability

-- User-friendly interface built with Streamlit
+- User-friendly interface built with Streamlit.
-- Voice input for natural conversation flow
+- Voice input for natural conversation flow using Google Cloud Speech-to-Text.
-- Real-time AI responses and feedback
+- Real-time AI responses and feedback.
+- Integrates ElevenLabs Text-to-Speech to provide audio playback of manager responses.
-- Adapts to user's skill level for continuous improvement
+- Adapts to user's skill level for continuous improvement.

 ## Setup Guide